-Electropolishing is a process where a metal substrate (often steel, copper, brass, aluminum or titanium, but also a wide range of other metals and alloys) is immersed in an acid containing electrolyte solution and an anodic electrical current is imposed onto it.
+Electropolishing is a process where a metal substrate (often steel, copper, brass, aluminum or titanium, but also a wide range of other metals and alloys) is immersed in an acid-containing electrolyte solution and an anodic electrical current is imposed onto it.
 This invokes a controlled corrosion process, effectively removing surface roughness and other surface irregularities, such as sharp edges caused by scratches, or burrs and hair-line surface cracks from preceding manufacturing steps.

-Although some electropolishing processes are based on non-aqueous electrolytes or ionic liquids, the vast majority of industrial electropolishing processes rely on aqueous solution containing phosphoric acid, whether or not in combination with other acids like sulphuric acid or even fluoric acid.
+Although some electropolishing processes are based on non-aqueous electrolytes or ionic liquids, the vast majority of industrial electropolishing processes rely on an aqueous solution containing phosphoric acid, whether or not in combination with other acids like sulphuric acid or even fluoric acid.

-Controlling the current density distribution and electrolyte refreshment (hence effectiveness of the process) over the substrate is a major challenge for electropolishing processes.
+Controlling the current density distribution and electrolyte refreshment (hence the effectiveness of the process) over the substrate is a major challenge for electropolishing processes.
 Low current density areas might lead to unacceptable roughness values, or even pitting of the substrate.
 High current density areas might lead to an excessive metal removal rate, thereby compromising the dimensional tolerances of the part, or might even lead to burning in more extreme cases.